 The more extreme or restrictive the diet, the more likely it could lead to orthorexia.

-Eventually, Younger came to understand that she had a problem.
+Soon vegan cleanse companies sought her out to try their pricey cleanses for free.
+Younger started cleansing religiously—for a minimum of three days a week, eventually finding that every time she finished a cleanse and reintroduced solid food, her stomach problems returned, making her feel even worse than before.
+But Younger was resolute in turning to vegan cleanses as the answer.
+Soon the cycle of cleansing, getting too hungry, binging on solid food, feeling guilty, and cleansing again became the norm.
+Instead of looking outside of veganism to feel better, Younger started fearing vegan foods that weren't as healthy as she'd like them to be, and became riddled with anxiety about the food she ate.Eventually, Younger came to understand that she had a problem.
 But hers wasn't a classic eating disorder that people were familiar with; hers was a fixation on the virtue of food.
 She introduced the term orthorexia to her following, saying that she was suffering and was going to get help.
 The response she got was overwhelming: "Once I started talking about experience with orthorexia on my blog and national news picked up on it, a flood of people came forward saying they identified with me," Younger tells Broadly.
 "We're talking tens of thousands of messages.
 It's been a year and a half and I haven't stopped hearing from people.
 It's not that number anymore; it's a couple people a day now, but it showed me how many people feel inadequate and feel that living a balanced life is not enough."

 Once I started talking about experience with orthorexia on my blog, a flood of people came forward saying they identified with me.